Don't

 that when challenged by an especially perplexing case in therapy,

-the patient's birth chart cast in order to gain more insight into
+patient's birth chart cast in order to gain more insight into the

-the individual.
+individual.

 Astrology's